open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 docker compose -f ./docker-compose.step1.yaml up -d
 ```

-This will start two Ruby on Rails APIs, one instrumented with
+This action starts two Ruby on Rails APIs, one instrumented with
 [ddtrace](https://github.com/datadog/dd-trace-rb) and another with
 [OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-ruby), both
 connecting to an OpenTelemetry Collector that sends data to Jaeger: